 Cumulative Layout Shift (CLS)

 Cumulative Layout Shift (CLS) measures the visual stability of your site.
-It measures how much the layout shifts while the page loads.
+It measures exactly how much space in the layout shifts while the page loads.
 Unpredictable shifts can frustrate users especially if they cause misclicks.
 Keep your CLS score under 0.1 so your page is stable and predictable and user happy.

 Core Web Vitals in SEO